Word of Mouth Farm

 Would you like to cook out of your own garden, but you can't garden right now?
 Do you live in North Capitol Hill?
 Let me be your summer gardener.

-I sold out in 2024.
-If you would like to be on the early email list for 2025, email me at farmer@wordofmouth.farm
+I sold out in 2024 and will be clearing land for lots of 2025.
+If you would like to be on the early email list for 2026, email me at farmer@wordofmouth.farm

 You can see the harvest lists for 2024